s-zeid/DerpScrubber/README.markdown

 Sets the size of the highlighted area to the given percentage of the entire bar space.
 You may include a percent sign at the end of the number if it is a string.

+If the user is currently moving the scrubber bar, then this method will silently fail without triggering any move-related events.

 DerpScrubber.onMove([callback])